OrangeFox86/GenesisControllerUsbPico/README.md

 ![Schematic](Schematic.png?raw=true)

 NOTE: This schematic uses an NPN transistor which inverts the output, so `INVERT_CONTROLLER_OUTPUTS` in configuration.h is set to `true`.
-If you decide to use a logic level converter instead, either get one that inverts the output or set `INVERT_CONTROLLER_OUTPUTS` to `false` and recompile.
+If you decide to use a logic level converter instead, set `INVERT_CONTROLLER_OUTPUTS` to `false` and recompile.

 A standard male DB9 connector may be used for the controller ports.
 ![DB9 Pinout](db9_pinout.png?raw=true)